 The Birdhouse asked the start-ups that submitted a dossier what they need most.
 Number one on the list: mentors.
 Start-ups need experienced entrepreneurs who have gone before them, who can protect them from pitfalls, but who can also point out opportunities.
 A network and help with financing, complete the top three of the greatest needs of start-up founders.

-The Birdhouse, meanwhile, proved that it can put start-ups on the right path as a connection machine.
+The Birdhouse has proven itself as a successful startup accelerator program.
 In two years, 50 start-ups already left the nest successfully, raised 7.5 million and a total of 240 people work for the alumni at home and abroad.

 The Ghent based start-ups participating in the track this year are: Tengu, Dropon, De Nachtkoerier, Human Reef, Hemp in a Box, Contractify, Crimibox and Techwolf.
 From next week onwards, Made In will introduce you to one of them on a weekly basis.